shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Permanent: Infinitize your Tether Range and Spell Duration for this spell cast, and double the spell point cost of this spell cast.
+-   Permanent: Infinitize your Tether Range and Spell Duration for this spell cast, if it has an area of effect.

+Permanent spells cost double the spell points to cast, and take twice as long to cast.
+If the cast time is less than 1 minute, the cast time is increased to 1 minute.
+Permanent spells don’t require concentration.
+If a Permanent spell is centered on yourself or another creature, it is instead centered on a point in space.
+When you use your action to dismiss one of your Permanent spells, you must spend spell points equal to the spell’s casted level to do so.

 ### Area Fixation